Uquinix/uqis/meta/service-script-guide.md

   * procname

-With `procname`, OpenRC will try to find the running daemon by matching the name of its process.
+With `procname`, UQIS will try to find the running daemon by matching the name of its process.
 That's not so reliable, but daemons shouldn't background themselves without creating a PID file in the first place.
 The next example is part of the [CA NetConsole